yolken/yolken-blog/site/_posts/2019-06-09-better-coding-interviews.md

 as needed.
 At each stage, you get feedback from your peers (or, in some cases, your end users), and make course corrections as needed before continuing the next stage.

-Coding problems done in interviews should, ideally, be structured in a similar way.
+Coding problems done in interviews should ideally be structured in a similar way.
 Instead of just throwing a problem out and asking the candidate to solve it end-to-end in one burst, it's better to divide it into chunks and work through it in stages- first, have the candidate write a skeleton class, then ask them to add in a method to do X, then a method to do Y that uses X, etc.